-Burkard’s commercial clients include Apple, J.Crew, Land Rover, Microsoft, The North Face, Patagonia, Sony, and Swiss International Air Lines.
-And his work has been published in GQ, National Geographic, The New Yorker, Outside, Vogue, and Wired.
+Burkard’s commercial clients include Apple, J.Crew, Land Rover, Lufthansa, Microsoft, Montblanc, The North Face, Patagonia, and Sony.
+His work has been published in editorial titles worldwide, including Condé Nast Traveller, Elle France, Esquire, GQ, National Geographic, The New Yorker, Outside, Mr. Porter, Stern, Vogue, and Wired.

 Burkard has also earned an extraordinary following in social media, including more than 3.4 million followers on Instagram alone.